JoaoGuimaraes22/2020-Todo/README.md

 # 2020-Todo / Progress Notes

 This is my todo file for what I'll do in 2020.
 I'm an 18 years old portuguese guy with passions for tech, volleyball and entrepreneurship.
+In here, I list what I wish to do.
+Also, when I say "master" I mean know enought that I can do anything I wish to do with it pretty efficiently, not that I completely memorized every detail / use case;

 Here it is:
 ## Todo:

 ### Main: